 - Make sure you visit Daydream Island for a full day.
-Be sure to visit the three mermaids.
+Try and find the three mermaids.

-- Spend a day on Hayman Island, which you have to arrange beforehand.
+- Spend a day on Hayman Island, which has to be arranged before going there.

-- Visit Whitsunday Island and prepare yourself to see one of the best beaches in the world, Whitehaven beach.
+- Visit Whitsunday Island and see one of the best beaches in the world, Whitehaven beach.

 - Fly over Heart Reef

 Noosa – 4 Nights